NormalUhr/NormalUhr.github.io/_includes/posts/2025-02-27-dualpipe_en.md

 - **`self.group` and `self.rank`**: These tie into `torch.distributed`, used to manage the pipeline rank (i.e., the stage) of the current process.
 - **`self.is_first_rank`, `self.is_last_rank`, `self.is_in_second_half`**: Flags that mark whether this node (machine) is at the “left end” or “right end” of the pipeline, i.e., whether it belongs to the first half or the second half.

-These flags and mappings resemble the labels Lao Wang might attach to each machine in his workshop, e.g. “Casting Line,” “Polishing Line,” or “Second-to-Last Step.”
+These flags and mappings resemble the labels Tony might attach to each machine in his workshop, e.g. “Casting Line,” “Polishing Line,” or “Second-to-Last Step.”

 ---